Skip to main content

 Corpus Christi

-Cantonal holiday in 11 predominantly Catholic cantons: Appenzell Innerrhoden, Fribourg, Jura, Lucerne, Nidwalden, Obwalden, Schwyz, Ticino, Uri, Valais and Zug.
+Cantonal holiday in 12 predominantly Catholic cantons: Appenzell Innerrhoden, Fribourg, Jura, Lucerne, Nidwalden, Obwalden, Solothurn (except the Bucheggberg district), Schwyz, Ticino, Uri, Valais and Zug.
 Observed 60 days after Easter Sunday.

 Tuesday, June 23, 2026